Bank of America Corp Earnings - Q1 2026 Analysis & Highlights

 • Return on tangible common equity (ROTCE) reached 16%, within the company's medium-term target range of 16% to 18%.

-• Net charge-offs were approximately $1.4 billion with a net loss rate of 48 basis points, down from Q1 2025.
+• Net charge-offs were approximately $1.4 billion with a net loss rate of 48 basis points, both down from Q1 2025.

-• Provision expense was $1.3 billion, compared to $1.5 billion in the prior year, reflecting continued benign credit results.
+• Provision expense was approximately $1.3 billion, compared to $1.5 billion in the prior year, reflecting continued benign credit results.

 • Business Segment Results